Meat Pockets sandwiches are an excellent way to use leftover meat. And a great lunch!

 - Tomato slices

 - Shred cooked meat and set aside.
-In a frying pan, add butter, meat, black pepper, Steak Seasoning and Hot and Spicy Original with Herbs.
-Let meat fry on low meat for about 3 -4 minutes until meat starts to turn darker and crispy.
+In a frying pan, add butter, meat, black pepper, Steak Seasoning, and Noubess Hot Sauce.
+Let meat fry on low meat for about 3 -4 minutes until it starts to turn darker and crispy.

-- Make sandwich by adding the ingredients in layers with the mayonnaise first then followed by lettuce, tomato, meat and avocado.
+- Assemble sandwiches by adding the ingredients in layers with the mayonnaise first then followed by lettuce, tomato, meat and avocado.
 Serve immediately.

-- Note: sandwich can be made with any type of meat or poultry that have been baked or fried.
-Serve with Pikliz or additional Hot and Spicy Original with Herbs for more heat and flavor.
+- Note: sandwiches can be made with any type of meat or poultry that have been baked or fried.
+Serve with additional Noubess Hot Sauces for more heat and flavor.

-The amount of Steak seasoning and Hot and Spicy Original with Herbs to use will depend on the amount of Griot or meat you have.
+The amount of Noubess Steak seasoning and Noubess Hot and Spicy Sauce to use will depend on the amount of Griot or meat you have.
 Season to taste to your liking.

 *** originally published July 16, 2014